Strongly Sublinear Algorithms for Testing Pattern Freeness: Preliminaries and discussion

 To sum up, each $\pi$-appearance in $G_n$ defines an arrangement of nonempty boxes in $G_{m,m}$ that contain the legs of that appearance.
 This arrangement is defined by the relative order of the layers and stripes among the boxes, and has at most $k$ components.
 Such a box-arrangement that can contain the legs of a $\pi$-appearance is called a \emph{configuration}.
 Note that there may be many different $\pi$-appearances in distinct boxes, all having the same configuration $\mathcal C$.
-Namely, in which, the arrangement of the boxes in terms of the relative order of layers and stripes are identical.
-So, a configuration is just a set of boxes (or points) in the $k \times k$ grid.
+Namely, in which, the arrangements of the boxes in terms of the relative order of layers and stripes are identical.
+So, every set of $\ell \leq k$ points in the $k \times k$ grid defines a configuration and two such sets represent the same configuration if they are order-isomorphic with respect to the grid order.
+For instance, the sets of points $\{(1,1), (2,1), (3,3)\}$ and $\{(1,1), (2,1), (3,4)\}$ represent the same configuration.
 An actual set of boxes in $G_{m,m}$ forming a specific type of configuration is referred to as a \emph{copy} of that configuration.

-Let $c(k)$ be the number of all possible configurations that are consistent with a $\pi$-appearance, for $\pi \in \mathcal S_k$.
-For any fixed $\pi, $ the number $c(k)$ of distinct types of configurations is constant as shown in the following observation.
+For $\pi \in \mathcal S_k$, let $c(k)$ be the number of all possible configurations that are consistent with a $\pi$-appearance.
+For any fixed $\pi, $ the number $c(k)$ of distinct types of configurations is upper bounded in the following observation.